You are listening to the Sean Hannity Radio Show Podcast.

 But I want to be clear on this, George.

-Pardons have not been discussed and pardons are not on the table.
+Pardons have not been discussed, and pardons are not on the table.

-With regard to the issue of a a president pardoning himself, there's a big academic discussion going on right now, an academic debate.
+With regard to the issue of a president pardoning himself, there's a big academic discussion going on right now, an academic debate.

-You've got Professor Tribe arguing one point, you got Professor Turley arguing another point, and it while it makes for interesting academic discussions, let me tell you what the legal team is not doing.
+And while it makes for interesting academic discussions, let me tell you what the legal team is not doing.

 We're not researching the issue because the issue of pardons is not on the table.